 Born in Berkshire, Michael Butten studied at Junior Academy, where he twice won the Lower Strings Prize, before being awarded a scholarship at the Academy to continue his studies with Michael Lewin.
-In his first year he won the Julian Bream Prize, adjudicated by Julian Bream.
-On completing his BMus degree with first class honours, he received from the Royal Academy of Music one of the Regency Awards and in June 2014, as a postgraduate, became the first guitarist to win the RAM Club Prize.
+In his first year he won the Julian Bream Prize, adjudicated by Julian Bream, and, when leaving the Academy he was awarded the David Russell prize.
+On completing his BMus degree with first class honours, he received from the Academy one of the Regency Awards for Notable Achievement and in June 2014, as a postgraduate with a scholarship from Help Musicians UK, he became the first guitarist ever to win the RAM Club Prize.